BelmuTM/Noble-Engine/README.md

 Noble Engine is a rendering engine aimed at modern hardware written in C++ with the [Vulkan API](https://www.vulkan.org/).
 Currently under active development, it provides support to desktop platforms such as Windows and Linux.
-Being able to manipulate 3D environments, render them and use them at our advantage is the goal with this project.
+Being able to manipulate 3D environments, render them and use them at our advantage is our goal with this project.

 ### Contact